jc782/jc782.github.io/_posts/2020-10-05-Animate-Route-Graphics.markdown

 }
 ```

-This is all build into the jekyll page and I can update this for different posts to select different base images and change the code within the drawmap function.
+This is all built into the Jekyll page and I can update this for different posts to select different base images and change the code within the drawmap function.

-The elevation style plots, such as that on the [Morocco]({% post_url 2020-05-18-Morocco-2018 %}) page are created by using a python script to parse the gpx file of a route and output an svg path.
+The elevation style plots, such as that on the [Morocco]({% post_url 2020-05-18-Morocco-2018 %}) page are created by using a Python script to parse the gpx file of a route and output an SVG path.
 Then a gradient fill can be used and the position of the gradient fill line is dynamically adjusted.
 Since most of my adventures involve some cool elevation gain/loss I quite like this.

 ### Part 2 - Jekyll integration
 Adding JS scripts via a markdown file in Jekyll was a small challenge.
 Ultimately I put the JS files into the static directory under /assets/js